I. Vietnamese Legislation on Copyright and Related Rights

 An individual or organization may use a published copyright work for “non-commercial purposes” without the permission of the author and without paying royalties provided such use does not adversely affect the normal exploitation of the work and does not cause any detriment to the author’s enjoyment of copyright in the work.
 The author’s name and the origin of the work must, however, be mentioned.

-Article 25 of the 2005 IP Law, as revised in 2009, provides for “cases when published works may be used without having to seek permission or pay royalties or remuneration” as follows:
+Article 25 of Vietnam IP Law provides for 10 cases “when published works may be used without having to seek permission or pay royalties or remuneration” as follows:

-(vi) Performing a dramatic works or other art work in mass cultural, communication or mobilization activities without collecting fees in any form;
+6. Performing stage works or other performance arts in cultural and propaganda activities without charging in any form;

-(ix) Transforming a work into Braille or into characters of other languages for the blind;
+9. Transcribing works into Braille or other languages for the blind;

 An author or copyright holder of a work can transfer all or any of the property rights and the right to publish the work, or given written permission to others to do so in respect of that work to another person or to license another person to use such copyrights or related rights.
 A licensee to the licensed copyrights or related rights over the work may sub-license such rights in respect of that work upon the consent of the author (or of the copyright holder).